MEDIA ADVISORY: FAIR, State Legislators and Sheriffs to Hold Press Conference in D.C. on Border Security and Immigration Reform

 The Federation for American Immigration Reform (FAIR) will host a press conference with state and local lawmakers and law enforcement in Washington, D.C., to discuss these important border security and immigration issues that they are demanding be addressed by Congress as the Nov.
 17 deadline approaches.

-WHO: FAIR President Dain Stein, along with Sheriff Thad Cleveland (Terrell County, TX), AZ State Senator David Gowan, Rancher Doc Vickers (Falfurrias, TX), Angel Dad Ray Tranchant (Kitty Hawk, NC), Sheriff Sam Page (Rockingham County, NC), MT State Representative Jane Gillette, Former ME State Representative Larry Lockman, and LA State Representative Valerie Hodges.
-Additional speakers may be announced.
+WHO: FAIR President Dan Stein, along with Sheriff Thad Cleveland (Terrell County, TX), AZ State Senator David Gowan, Rancher Doc Vickers (Falfurrias, TX), Angel Dad Ray Tranchant (Kitty Hawk, NC), Sheriff Sam Page (Rockingham County, NC), MT State Representative Jane Gillette, Former ME State Representative Larry Lockman, and LA State Representative Valerie Hodges.

 WHEN: Wednesday, November 8 from 9:00am to 9:30am.